 Our paper ‘Fostering Effective Models for Social Entrepreneurship in Design Education: Lessons Learned from the Safe Agua Case Study’ won best paper award at the conference ‘Cumulus Mumbai 2015 - in a Planet of our own with focus on water'.
 It as written by Mariana Amatullo, Penny Herscovitch and myself.

 The Curious Company

-I am a part of this problem-solver collective, which brings innovative thinking to solve the most entrenched issues of our day.
-The goal of the collaborative is to bring solutions at the scale of the challenges, while working shoulder to shoulder with NGO partners to leverage their talents and leave them more capable of developing human-centered design interventions in the future. www.thecuriouscompany.com.
+I was previously part of this problem-solving collective, which brings innovative thinking to solve the most entrenched issues of our day.
+The goal of the collaborative is to bring solutions at the scale of the challenges, while working shoulder to shoulder with NGO partners to leverage their talents and leave them more capable of developing human-centered design interventions in the future.